-DreadFest is the Seattle area's horror film festival, FREE for fans and filmmakers alike!
-For the past 10 years, DreadFest has served as an outlet for local Seattle filmmakers to screen their short, independent horror films to a live audience as well as an ever-growing online fanbase.
+DreadFest is the Pacific Northwest's home-grown horror film festival.
+For over 10 years, we have served as an outlet for local Seattle-area filmmakers to screen their short, independent horror films to a live audience as well as an ever-growing online fanbase.

-The first DreadFest back in October 2010 only consisted of a few entries and attendees, but word quickly spread, and more and more filmmakers created entries for the following years' film festivals.
-What started as a small get-together between friends has since snowballed into a large gathering of filmmakers and fright fans from all over the Pacific Northwest, and entries have been submitted from all across the country.
+The first DreadFest back in October 2010 only consisted of a few entries and attendees, but word quickly spread, and the film festival has since snowballed into a large gathering of filmmakers and fright fans from all over the Pacific Northwest, and entries have been submitted from all across the country.

 Visit our website for more information: